What is an ankle sprain?

 An ankle sprain occurs when the ligaments that support the ankle stretch beyond their limits and tear.
 Ankle sprains are common injuries that occur among people of all ages.

-If you twisted your ankle and it is painful to walk on, be sure to see a doctor.
+If you twisted your ankle and it is painful, be sure to see a doctor.
 Without proper treatment and rehabilitation, your ankle can weaken — making it more likely that you will injure it again.
 Repeated ankle sprains can lead to long-term problems, including chronic pain and instability.